l-ouis/louis.github.io/index.md

 **Software Engineering Intern at SpaceX**

 Developing software to parallelize factory-wide lineside production and writing algorithms that take messy [RFID](https://en.wikipedia.org/wiki/Radio-frequency_identification){:target="_blank"} data and produce reliable, location-tagged inventory counts.

+**E-GLAMOUR Lab at Brown University**

+Researching theoretical and computational problems in game theory, optimization, and machine learning.
+Reinforcement learning combines CS and mathematics in a really cool way and really feels like magic.

 **Human-Computer Interaction Lab at Brown University**